-Sure, going on a holiday can feel a little indulgent, especially when the world is a little crazy right now.
+Sure, going on a holiday can feel a little indulgent, especially when everyone is tightening their belts right now.
 But the importance of switching off, slowing down, and taking a moment to reconnect with ourselves and our loved ones has never been more important.

 Still, if you’re struggling with the idea of “taking” a holiday, then scroll through our list of Slow Stays that will help you “give” back.
 Whether it be through regeneration, wildlife conservation or community initiatives, these getaways will help you make a difference and douse you in feel-good vibes.

 Book a Slow Stay at Kestrel Nest Ecohut on Highfield Farm and Woodland, and you’ll be supporting the protection of over 200 hectares of critically endangered Box Gum Grassy Woodland.
 Sitting on the boundary of farmland (also being restored with native grasses and wildlife corridors) and the sprawling conservation area, this retreat is the perfect perch to spot rare and endangered bird species, wedgetails, tiny kestrels, echidnas, swamp wallabies and Eastern Grey kangaroos.
 Or, if you’re feeling active and are eager to work off last night’s cheeseboard, then throw on your sneakers, jump off the deck and hit the woodland trails to experience the beauty in the flesh.